 If you experience lower back pain, sharp, shooting pain in your legs, or numbness in your legs or feet, it might be due to lumbar radiculopathy.
-At Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, the interventional spine pain team can help you find relief.
+At Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, the interventional spine pain team can help you find relief.
 They offer advanced diagnostic and treatment options to reduce the discomfort caused by lumbar radiculopathy without using surgery or other invasive procedures.
 To learn more, schedule a consultation online or by phone.

 Lumbar radiculopathy is the term for compression of the nerve roots in the lumbar spine.
 You have five lumbar nerves on either side of your spine that come from your spinal cord, exit through spaces between your lumbar vertebrae, and travel down your legs to your feet.
 If these nerves become compressed, pinched, or irritated by something along their normal pathway, you can develop symptoms of lumbar radiculopathy.

 Lumbar radiculopathy symptoms usually appear on one side of your body, but can happen on both sides in more complicated cases.
 Symptoms generally include:

 Symptoms may also present in specific areas of your leg or foot, depending on which nerve root is being compressed.
 Based on the location of your symptoms, the team can narrow down the potential cause of your discomfort.

 Anything that compresses, pinches, or irritates a lumbar nerve root can cause lumbar radiculopathy.
 Common causes of lumbar radiculopathy include:

 To determine the exact cause of your symptoms, the team performs a comprehensive evaluation and physical exam, including imaging like X-rays or an MRI when needed.
 Based on their findings, the team explains your diagnosis and outlines what treatment options are available for you.